 Level 3: If one or more of the significant inputs is not based on observable data, the instrument is included in level 3.
 This is the case for unlisted equity securities, contingent consideration and indemnification assets.

-The Management determines the policies and procedures for both recurring fair value measurement, such as derivative instruments and unquoted financial assets measured at fair value, and for non-recurring measurement, such as assets held for sale in discontinued operations.
+The Management determines the policies and procedures for both recurring fair value measurement, such as derivative instruments and unquoted financial assets measured at fair value, and for non-recurring measurement, such as assets acquired and liabilities assumed under business combinations.

 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.

-The Board of Directors evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by business segments and geographic segments based on the "management approach" as defined in Ind AS 108.
+The Chief Operating Decision Maker (CODM) evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by business segments and geographic segments based on the "management approach" as defined in Ind AS 108.
 Accordingly, information has been presented both along business segments and geographic segments.

 The basic earnings per share is computed by dividing the net profit for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
 The number of shares used in computing diluted earnings per share comprises the weighted average shares considered for deriving basic earnings per share and also the weighted average number of equity shares which would have been issued on the conversion of all dilutive potential equity shares.
 Dilutive potential equity shares are deemed converted as of the beginning of the period unless they have been issued at a later date.